leima0521/racial_dot_density_maps/readme.md

 # Racial dot density map
-### Lei Ma
+## Lei Ma
-### January, 2022

 I produce racial dot maps at the census tract level to visualize the segregation/integration pattern of different racial/ethnic groups.
-I use the Decennial Census data in 2000, 2010, and 2020.
+It uses the Decennial Census data in 2000, 2010, and 2020.
 I focus on four racial/ethnic groups, on-Hispanic White, non-Hispanic Black, non-Hispanic Asian, and Hispanic/Latin.
 The code can be modified to add other groups and other years.
 Please feel free to contact me (leim@bu.edu) if you have any feedback.

 The [Univeristy of Virginia](http://racialdotmap.demographics.coopercenter.org) used to produce racial dot maps using the 2010 Census, but they are no longer available.
 The [CNN](https://www.cnn.com/interactive/2021/us/census-race-ethnicity-map/) also publishes interactive racial dot maps using the 2020 Census.
 My code can be used to replicate these racial dot maps.
-They can also be modified easily to produce different maps.

-### Example maps
+## Example maps

 ![alt text](https://github.com/leima0521/racial_dot_density_maps/blob/8345805e348f8232561836461f4f4bbee1e757b3/out/Chicago-Naperville-Elgin,%20IL-IN-WI-2000.png)